LinkShake/forkify-app/README.md

 Forkify is a web app realized using vanilla js.
 The goal is to let users search for their favourite recipes, bookmark them, market ingredients, plan some cooking and add their own recipes.

 I tried my best to make the app suitable for both desktop and mobile devices and smaller screens!

 At the time I'm writing these there is a strange bug that occures in all iPhones (I couldn't test also on iPads or macs): for some reason the "add recipe UI" is bugged.
-I'm saying this 'cause both the Chrome and Firexfox iPhone emulation showed zero problems: maybe there's some kind of conflicts/issues with iOS (not sure about that).
+I'm saying this 'cause both the Chrome and Firexfox's iPhone emulation showed zero problems: maybe there's some kind of conflicts/issues with iOS (not sure about that).

 ## Setup